jay240322/jay240322/README.md

 ##### Hi, I'm Jay:

-- 🎓Currently studying b.c.a in lokmanya collage from Ahmedabad , gujarat university
+- 🎓Currently studying b.c.a in gujarat university , Ahmedabad
-- :test_tube: trying to acheive big
+- :test_tube: trying to achieve big
 - 🪐 trying to get opportunity
 - :speech_balloon: If you have opportunity for me then
 - :mailbox: You can reach me with the links below